Last Updated on

-- Good Protein Value: Protein helps in cell creation as well as recreation and also provides kids with the required energy for their everyday activities.
+- They Provide Protein: Protein helps in cell creation as well as recreation and also provides kids with the required energy for their everyday activities.

-- High in Iron: Iron is required for maintenance of healthy blood cells, boosting a child’s growth and providing oxygen to every part of the body.
+- They are a good source of iron: Iron is required for maintenance of healthy blood cells, boosting a child’s growth and providing oxygen to every part of the body.
 Eggs can help meet a child’s requirement of iron.

-- Eating eggs can help in the brain development of a child: Eggs contain choline, which in turn help kids in their brain development.
+- Eating eggs can help in the brain development of a child: Eggs contain choline, which helps kids in their brain development.
 Choline helps in boosting learning process and memory, which is an essential part of a child’s growth.

-- Better Immunity: Eggs contain selenium and zinc, which help in boosting the immune system of a child.
+- They help strengthen the immune system: Eggs contain selenium and zinc, which help in boosting the immune system of a child.
 Selenium creates free radicals which help in killing harmful bacteria and zinc helps in maintaining the good cells that fight the microorganisms.

 - Great Source of Vitamins: Eggs contain all types of vitamins such as Vitamin A, D, K, E and also Vitamin B-6 and B-12.
 Eggs also contain folate, riboflavin, and niacin.
 All these vitamins help in one way or the other in a child’s growth.
 Like, Vitamin D is good for bone strength; Vitamin A is known to be good for eyes, vitamin B-6 for boosting brain development and B12 for plummeting anaemia.

-- The Right Balance of Fats: Eggs contain the right balance of both the saturated and the unsaturated fats, which in turn makes it a perfect food item for kids.
-Eggs can be provided to kids without any risk of obesity but try serving boiled eggs for kids rather than the fried ones.
+- They are a rich source of fats: Eggs contain the right balance of both the saturated and unsaturated fats, which in turn makes it a perfect food item for kids.
+Eggs can be provided to kids without any risk of obesity but try serving boiled eggs rather than the fried ones.

-- Easily Digestible: As eggs contain the right balance of fats, it helps in better digestion in kids.
+- They are easy to digest: As eggs contain the right balance of fats, it helps in better digestion in kids.
 Better digestion is important in kids as their system is still in the development phase.

-- Good Eye Health: Eggs contain lutein and zeaxanthin which helps in sustaining good eyesight and also helps in safeguarding eyes against the harmful UV rays.
+- Promote Eye Health: Eggs contain lutein and zeaxanthin which help improve eyesight and also helps in safeguarding eyes against the harmful UV rays.

 How Many Eggs Can a Child Eat in a Week?

-A child should never be served raw eggs or even partial cooked eggs as it may carry a lot of diseases along with it due to high bacteria content in them.
+A child should never be served raw eggs or even partially cooked eggs as it may carry a lot of diseases along with it due to high bacteria content in them.

 Eggs should never be eaten uncooked as they carry a risk of salmonella poisoning.
 Although people overcome such poisoning naturally, kids don’t, as kids have a weak immune system.

-Precautions to Take while Giving Eggs to Kids
+Precautions to Take While Serving Eggs to Kids

-- Fully cook or boil the egg before serving to a kid
+- Fully cook or boil the egg before serving to a child.

 Also Read: Eggs For Babies